ostracod/breadbytecode-asm/README.md

 Declares an application dependency with the given interfaces.

 `PRIV_FUNC name ...
 END`
 Declares a private function.
+Only valid in an application file.

 `PUB_FUNC name, ifaceIndex, arbiterIndex? ...
 END`
 Declares a public function which belongs to the given interface.
+Only valid in an application file.

 `GUARD_FUNC name, ifaceIndex ...
 END`
 Declares a guard function which belongs to the given interface.
+Only valid in an application file.

+`IFACE_FUNC name, arbiterIndex? ...
+END`
+Declares a interface function.
+Only valid in an interface file.

 `VAR name, dataType`
 Declares a local or global variable.
+Only valid in an application file.

 `ARG name, dataType, argPermModifiers`
 Declares an argument variable.

 `LBL name`
 Declares an instruction or data label.
+Only valid in an application file.

 `JMP_TABLE ...
 END`
 Declares the jump table region for the current function.
+Only valid in an application file.

 `APP_DATA ...
 END`
 Declares the application data region.
+Only valid in an application file.

 `DATA values`
 Provides constant values for a jump table or the application data region.